Equinor ASA – Annual report – 31 December 2024

 Note 25 – Leases

 Estimates used in the preparation of these Consolidated financial statements are prepared based on customised models.
-The assumptions on which the estimates are based rely on historical experience, external sources of information and various other factors that management assesses to be reasonable under the current conditions and circumstances.
+The assumptions applied in these estimates are derived from historical experience, external sources of information and various other factors that management assesses to be reasonable under the current conditions and circumstances.
 These estimates and assumptions form the basis of making the judgements about carrying values of assets and liabilities when these are not readily apparent from other sources.
 Actual results may differ from these estimates.
-The estimates and underlying assumptions are reviewed on an on-going basis considering the current and expected future set of conditions.
+The estimates and underlying assumptions are continuously reviewed, taking into account the current and expected future set of conditions.

 Equinor is exposed to several underlying economic factors affecting the overall results, such as commodity prices, foreign currency exchange rates, market risk premiums and interest rates as well as financial instruments with fair values derived from changes in these factors.
-The effects of the initiatives to limit climate changes and the potential impact of the energy transition are relevant to several of these economic assumptions.
-In addition, Equinor’s results are influenced by the level of production, which in the short term may be influenced by, for instance, maintenance programmes.
-In the long-term, the results are impacted by the success of exploration, field developments and operating activities.
+The effects of the initiatives to limit climate changes and the transition to a lower carbon economy are relevant to several of these economic assumptions.
+In addition, Equinor’s results are influenced by the level of production, which in the short term may be impacted by, for instance, maintenance programmes, among other factors.
+In the long-term, the results are impacted by the success of exploration, field developments, operating activities, and progress within renewables and low carbon solutions.

 Note 3 – Climate change and energy transition